 Illness in humans mainly manifests as a respiratory infection, or sometimes gastrointestinal infection.
 The clinical spectrum of illness varies from no symptoms or mild respiratory symptoms to severe, rapidly progressive pneumonia, acute respiratory distress syndrome, septic shock, or multi-organ failure resulting in death.

 An acute respiratory infection caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It was first identified in Wuhan City, Hubei Province, China, in December 2019.
 Since then it has spread to many countries around the world, with the World Health Organization declaring it a pandemic.
-The case fatality rate is approximately 2.3% (based on initial information).

 This topic summarises important considerations for the care of people with co-existing medical conditions during the COVID-19 pandemic.
 Key points from guidance and position statements are summarised for each condition.
 This overview topic is continually reviewed and updated, and more conditions will be added to this list.